-Cars found to be underweight shall have this noted in the logbook.
+Cars found to be underweight shall have this noted in the CASC-OR Scrutineers' database and, if available, the logbook.

 4 IMPOUND

 4.1 NOTICE OF IMPOUND

 - 4.1.1 The Clerk may direct Cars to be impounded pending inspection and disassembly to check compliance with the Regulations. - 4.1.2 When Cars are to be impounded immediately following Competition, notice of such impounds shall be given to the Competitor prior to leaving the pit lane.